Book

 Aerial of Eagle Harbor and Eagle Harbor Lighthouse

-Located west of Houghton, off the Houghton Canal Road, the “Covered Road” is a scenic dirt road with a tunnel of trees that make it look like it was a scene taken straight out of a movie.
-Especially beautiful in the fall, this off the beaten path drive will lead you to the ghost town of Redridge, the historic Redridge Dam and Lake Superior.
+Located west of Houghton, off the Houghton Canal Road, the “Covered Drive” is a scenic dirt road with a tunnel of trees that make it look like it was a scene taken straight out of a movie.
+Especially beautiful in the fall, this off-the-beaten-path drive will lead you to the ghost town of Redridge, the historic Redridge Dam and Lake Superior.

 Car on road in fall.